Nick March 29th, 2015

 It’s all good to have the data saved in the log files, but when you need to analyze large amount of information from the log files you need a tool that will help you extract and organize these data.

-By example, many time I’ve questioned myself:
+For example, many time I’ve questioned myself:

 I couldn’t find too much help checking available solutions from ICT manufacturers like HP (Agilent), IFR (Marconi), Genrad and then I’ve started thinking how can it be done?

-HPDC is a file parser – it opens log files, from ICT Machines like HP3070, IFR4220, takes relevant information from them and sends the information to a MySQL database.
+HPDC is a file parser – it opens log files, from ICT Machines like HP3070, IFR4220, takes relevant information from them, and sends the information to a MySQL database.